Janseuwu/CLI-ChatGPT/README.md

 The setup will ask for a OpenAI API-key.
 You can get your key on [OpenAI's website](https://platform.openai.com/account/api-keys)

-Lastly add gpt to your path by adding
+Lastly the following line to your rc-file.
 ```
 export PATH="$HOME/.local/bin:$PATH"
 ```
-To your shells rc-file.
-Also run `exec <your_shell>` to reload it.
+Also run `exec <your_shell>` to reload the changes.

 Thats it!
 Enjoy.